Department of Language Science

 University of California, Irvine

-- Our paper titled "Robustness of lateral tongue bracing under bite block perturbation" has been accepted to Phonetica!
+- A paper titled "Robustness of lateral tongue bracing under bite block perturbation" has been published in Phonetica!
 This is collaborative work with Yadong Liu, Sophia Luo, Monika Łuszczuk, Arian Shamei, Gillian de Boer, and Bryan Gick.
-You can find the preprint version here.
+You can find the preprint version here and final version here.

-- My paper Issues in Uyghur Phonology with Adam McCollum and Gulnar Eziz has just been published in Language and Linguistics Compass!
+- A paper Issues in Uyghur Phonology with Adam McCollum and Gulnar Eziz has just been published in Language and Linguistics Compass!

 I'm an assistant professor in the Department of Language Science at The University of California, Irvine.
 I got my PhD from the Department of Linguistics at UCLA.